 Twenty four months of school – twelve months of didactic, classroom work and twelve months of clinical rotations.

 GradSchools: What was the best thing about your program?
-What was the worst?

 I feel incredibly lucky to be attending Duke – this is where the PA profession started.
 There are strong historical roots, and many resources that allow us to have some of the most expert lecturers and experiences.
 Seeing patients at Duke Hospital is an amazing clinical experience – Durham is called the city of medicine.
 I am grateful to have my career training at such an institution.